dtcenter/METplus/docs/Release_Guide/release_steps/met/create_release_reference_branch.rst

 Create Release Reference Branch
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+* These instructions only apply when creating the **first release candidate** (rc1) development release.
+Skip this section for earlier beta (betaN) or later release candidate (rc2+) development releases.

 * Create a branch from the develop branch for the reference branch for the new official release and push it to GitHub.
 The branch name should match the format main_vX.Y-ref where X.Y is the major/minor release number.